 Tree fungus is one of the more common afflictions homeowners might face in caring for their trees’ health.
 If ignored, tree fungus can cause serious problems.
-Tree fungus treatments can be a lifesaving intervention when applied correctly and at the right time.
+Tree fungus treatment services can be a lifesaving intervention when applied correctly and at the right time.
 Many different fungicide treatments and applications are available on the market today.

-Types Of Maryland Tree Fungus
+Types of Maryland Tree Fungus

-- Vascular wilt fungus –Vascular wilt fungus disrupts a tree’s ability to transport water through its xylem, resulting in leaf and stem wilt.
+- Vascular wilt fungus – Vascular wilt fungus disrupts a tree’s ability to transport water through its xylem, resulting in leaf and stem wilt.

-- Foliar or shoot fungus –Foliar or shoot fungus is the most common yet least harmful.
+- Foliar or shoot fungus – Foliar or shoot fungus is the most common yet least harmful.
 It creates spots or other visible infection marks but is not ultimately endangering the tree.
 Many homeowners still prefer to treat foliar or shoot fungus as it can be an eyesore, especially on prominent trees or ornamentals.

-- Root or butt rot –Root or butt rot is a type of fungus that attacks a tree’s roots and trunk.
+- Root or butt rot – Root or butt rot is a type of fungus that attacks a tree’s roots and trunk.
 This is one of the more serious infections since it can cause structural damage that can become irreversible if not treated promptly.
 It is also one of the more insidious fungi, as it sometimes goes unnoticed until the damage becomes untreatable.

-Tree Fungus Treatments
+Tree Fungus Treatment Services

 There is a tree fungus treatment for every common fungal infection.
 Remember that fungicides are only one element of an overall tree healthcare regimen.
 Certainly, fungicide applications help kill the annoying fungus.
 But they are just one intervention alongside proper pruning, clearing dead and broken branches, watering, fertilizing, and mulching around the base of your trees.
 The best methods are often preventative, especially considering some tree fungi are contagious and will not contain themselves to their tree of origin.